5 Reasons Why You Should Spend Your Kids’ Inheritance in 2024

 To avoid legal costs, delays, and challenges to your will

 Despite the points above, a recent report showed that among the 300,000 Australian retirees whose real spending habits were monitored, many retirees are holding money back for future years when they will never spend it.
-For anyone in this position, this page on retirement planning may be of assistance, or it’d be the pleasure of our advisers to assist anyone by projecting their draw-down of funds based on their current investment strategy – or a new strategy an adviser can assist you with.
-It would be our pleasure to provide some professional assistance in this area, so please get in touch below for a free and no obligation initial consultation:
+New Zealand data is harder to obtain, though we think it would be similar.
+For anyone who could find themselves in this position, thorough retirement planning may be of assistance, it’d be the pleasure of our advisers to assist anyone by projecting their draw-down of funds based on their current investment strategy – or a new strategy if that's appropriate.
+Get in touch to book a free and no obligation initial consultation.